microsoft/cardboard-circuits/README.md

 Students can use any microcontroller to build specialized modules, such as sound generation, servo or motor controllers.
 These modules may even involve breadboards!

 ![](/assets/microbitservo.JPG)

+### Safety first

+Cardboard circuits recipes provides clear instructions on how to protect circuits from accidental (and common) shorting, overloading or other misuses.

+### Testing, testing, testing

+As kids build their own modules, they are constantly encourage to test their circuits.
+Testing and validating a module is cornerstone of the approach.
+As a side effect, the students build a robust mental model of the components they are working with.

 ## Reference